Most people in the Texas Hill Country are well aware and pretty well-acquainted with a little German town situated between Austin and El Paso.

 Most wineries offer perks for those who subscribe to the club.
 At Grape Creek, wine club members enjoy special seating areas, complimentary tastings, and discounts on purchases.

 Mike and I have enjoyed many good wines and have been to Napa twice, but still, we are novices at the whole description thing.
 On the back of the tongue, it’s supposed to do something, while on the palate, it does something else.

 However, what we do know is that there’s a difference between good wines and those that are not so much.
 Here at Grape Creek, the distinction is clear to newbies and experts alike.

 These are good ones.

 When the Party’s Over

-Guaging my theory by the number of conversations I’ve heard with my own two ears, I would say that almost everyone who visits this utopian area of orchards and vineyards tries to figure out a way to stay.
+Gauging my theory by the number of conversations I’ve heard with my own two ears, I would say that almost everyone who visits this Utopian area of orchards and vineyards tries to figure out a way to stay.

 So, if you’re looking to spend a day away from the usual, take a little trip to enjoy the unique orchards and vineyards near Fredericksburg, Texas.